 The October Term 2014 has been and continues to be relatively quiet in relation to cert petitions and cases involving questions of federal Indian law.
-The Court will wind up oral arguments on April 29, 2015, without a single Indian law case argued on the merits this Term.
-The Project expects that the Solicitor General will file his brief in Dollar General Corporation v.
-Mississippi Band of Choctaw Indians in May 2015, which means that the petition will go to conference before the Court adjourns for its summer recess on June 30, 2015.
-Although we expect the United States to recommend that the Court deny cert in the Dollar General case, since the question involves a challenge to tribal court jurisdiction by a non-Indian corporation (see summary below), coupled with the fact that the Court called for the views of the Solicitor General, there is a higher than usual probability that four Justices may vote to grant review.
-At this point, any grant of certiorari on a question of Indian law this term will not be argued and decided until next term.
+Oral arguments have concluded without a single Indian law case argued on the merits this Term.
+As expected, the U.S. Solicitor General filed his brief in Dollar General Corporation v.
+Mississippi Band of Choctaw Indians on May 12, 2015, and the Court has scheduled the petition for conference on June 04, 2015.
+Although the United States recommended that the Court deny cert in the Dollar General case, since the question involves a challenge to tribal court jurisdiction-specifically, jurisdiction over a tort committed by a non-Indian corporation-there is a high probability that four Justices may vote to grant review.